I WILL STAY HOME. BUT THANKS JUST THE SAME

 The whole 1:56 minutes wasn’t completely wasted.
-I did sleep a bit better at night until I finished the film and realized a lot of things that brings to mind a lot of questions.
+I did sleep a bit better at night until I finished the film and realized a lot of things that bring to mind a lot of questions.

 I understand the purpose of the seminar is for others to find whatever it is they are seeking in FL with a fee $4995 (yeah, I’ll never get over that and the fact it increases each year), and that’s all well and good.
 But I feel like a documentary, Tony should have shared more of his past.
 Him not sharing his past was not a deal breaker for me with this film.
 Would I watch this film again?
 No. Would I recommend this film to anyone?
 Probably not.
 And if I did, I would give the three things mentioned to keep in mind when watching the documentary.

-The lady that was part of the commune sold all her furniture to attend the seminar.
+The lady that is part of the commune sold all her furniture to attend the seminar.
 Somehow, she ended leaving Boca Raton with $100,000 due to people giving her money.
 I guess she told anyone that would listen that she sold her furniture so she could attend the seminar and people fell for it and just handed money to her.

 I feel Tony Robbins has a good heart and wants to help people.
 I also believe the same of Deepak Chopra, but I lean more towards Chopra than I do Robbins.
 It’s a preference thing, that’s all.